The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Approaches and Challenges

 Authentication is a crucial issue since biometric data is difficult to counter and replace if it is compromised.
 To overcome this issue, an approach based on fuzzy commitment protocol, a fingerprint recognition scheme using minutiae-based sector coding strategy is presented in~\cite{Chall-Jour009}.
 In this approach, the minutiae of the fingerprint are classified into various designed sectors and then encoded based on their features.
 Furthermore, numerical results were presented to prove that this method is practical.

-In addition, Ahmad, et al.~\cite{Chall-Conf005} used an API for creating the contracts that will determine the data transmission with their formats and values.
-With the help of network service architecture, they verify the contracts, which will validate REST-like API requests or responses.
+Many identity management schemes are costly to implement in IoT platforms.
+To solve this, Ahmad, et al.~\cite{Chall-Conf005} created a decentralized blockchain network that takes advantage of facial recognition for identification.
+The cloud is used to perform complex tasks in the scheme that couldn't be done on most IoT devices.
+Once the cloud gathers facial ID date from the user, the blockchain confirms the identity of a user and creates a smart contract.
+The smart contract is used to facilitate the terms of use for the service.
+This is then stored on the blockchain.
+The use of blockchain and the cloud reduces the stress on the IoT devices and increases transparency, which improves security of the overall system.

-Paper~\cite{Chall-Conf010} describes a technique and gives a tutorial on IoT authentication, laying the groundwork for future research into protocol validation.
+The research done in ~\cite{Chall-Conf010} describes a technique and gives a tutorial on IoT authentication, laying the groundwork for future research into protocol validation.
 For IoT-enabled smart devices, an extremely lightweight mutual authentication mechanism based on Diffie Hellman has been designed.
-The author in~\cite{Chall-Conf012} gave a classification of likely occurrences, proposed a knowledge-based approach, and conducted a rigorous analytic investigation.
+The author of ~\cite{Chall-Conf012} gave a classification of likely occurrences, proposed a knowledge-based approach, and conducted a rigorous analytic investigation.

-In another study, Alsahlani, et al.~\cite{Chall-Conf015} focus on the virtualization of IoT devices and the methods for achieving security automation for this new category of virtualization.
+In another study, Alsahlani, et al.~\cite{Chall-Conf015} has the main focus of improving Wazid et al.’s \cite{wazid2020lam} cloud-based authentication system.
+The authors suggest the removal of multiple smart cards to be replaced by a single one.
+It is also suggested to remove the clustering strategy proposed in Wazid et al. to allow for greater scalability.
+Lastly the authors of ~\cite{Chall-Conf015} suggest the use of a suitable authentication method to prevent data leakage.

 In~\cite{Chall-Conf016}, a lightweight two-factor mutual authentication scheme for Cloud-based IoT is proposed.
-Also, the authors have commented on the weakness of the paper by Wazid.
-According to~\cite{Chall-Conf020}, the authors suggested an architecture known as data bank.

-In~\cite{Chall-Conf021}, the authors demonstrated a safe and efficient KNN query over encrypted untrustworthy data.
+Also, the authors have commented on the weakness of state-of-the-art methods.
+Moreover, in~\cite{Chall-Conf020}, the authors suggested an architecture known as data bank.
+In~\cite{Chall-Conf021}, a safe and efficient KNN query has been proposed to be applied on encrypted untrustworthy data.
 The authors utilized modified homomorphic encryption to encrypt the object set, which allows for addition and multiplication over encrypted data.
 Because the anticipated rank meets the key top-k characteristics, it may be a confidence ranking criterion.